BritishGeologicalSurvey/tactool/README.md

 Copyright: © BGS / UKRI 2023

+## Original Contributors

-It was initially developed within the British Geological Survey by Connor Newstead, Dan Sutton, Declan Valters, Leo Rudczenko and John A Stevenson.
+TACTool was initially developed within the British Geological Survey by Connor Newstead, Dan Sutton, Declan Valters, Leo Rudczenko and John A Stevenson.
 The original idea was by Matt Horstwood.